graphpql/graphpinator/docs/README.md

 # Documentation

-Hello.
+Hello!
 We are happy you consider using this library.
-Here is some useful links:
+There are some useful links:

 ## General: